Posts

 The Game of Nodde: as Redacted By Lady Mwynwen Ysginidd Called Strawberry from Willughby, Francis, “A Volume of Plaies” Object: To peg (score) 31 or greater before your opponent Equipment used to play: deck of 52 cards, Nodde board or tally board/sheet Aces: 1 point 2-10: scored at face value.
 For example, a 3 card would be worth 3 points.
 Jacks, Queens, Kings: 10 points The board is 2 to 4 tracks of holes that pegs for scoring will fit.
 (Though score could be kept on a tally) there are 30 holes for scoring for each player then one more shared hole for the winners peg.
 A board could have but doesn’t require to extra holes in each track for the starting pegs to rest before scoring starts.
 The players always moves the hindmost peg and counts from the foremost peg.
 How to play: Two to four players.
 If play is with four players you can play teams, then it is played as teams of two.
 Team players sit alternating with opponents.
 Teams peg on the same track.
 Or with f

-1 &30_ Knock 31 card game
+1 &30_ Knock 31 - Thirty-one or Trente et un- the card game with history and rules

 Rules for Senet